Aliases for GATA4 Gene

 GeneCards Summary for GATA4 Gene

 GATA4 (GATA Binding Protein 4) is a Protein Coding gene.
 Diseases associated with GATA4 include Testicular Anomalies With Or Without Congenital Heart Disease and Atrial Septal Defect 2.
-Among its related pathways are DREAM Repression and Dynorphin Expression and Cardiac conduction.
+Among its related pathways are HOP Signaling and DREAM Repression and Dynorphin Expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is GATA6.

 UniProtKB/Swiss-Prot for GATA4 Gene

-Transcriptional activator that binds to the consensus sequence 5-AGATAG-3 and plays a key role in cardiac development (PubMed:24000169).
-Involved in bone morphogenetic protein (BMP)-mediated induction of cardiac-specific gene expression (By similarity).
+Transcriptional activator that binds to the consensus sequence 5-AGATAG-3 and plays a key role in cardiac development and function (PubMed:24000169, PubMed:27984724).
+In cooperation with TBX5, it binds to cardiac super-enhancers and promotes cardiomyocyte gene expression, while it downregulates endocardial and endothelial gene expression (PubMed:27984724).
+Involved in bone morphogenetic protein (BMP)-mediated induction of cardiac-specific gene expression.
 Binds to BMP response element (BMPRE) DNA sequences within cardiac activating regions (By similarity).
 Acts as a transcriptional activator of ANF in cooperation with NKX2-5 (By similarity).
 Promotes cardiac myocyte enlargement (PubMed:20081228).
 Required during testicular development (PubMed:21220346).
 May play a role in sphingolipid signaling by regulating the expression of sphingosine-1-phosphate degrading enzyme, spingosine-1-phosphate lyase (PubMed:15734735).